A NOVELIST’S TOOL KIT- Part Two

 Live encounters

 In their ongoing effort to reach out for talented new novelists, authors’ representatives regularly attend writers’ conferences and give lectures and workshops at universities and continuing education programs.
 You can go and meet them in person, give them your card, and say, “I’ll be in touch.”
-They will appreciate the businesslike approach, but don’t be too shy either—if they weren’t open to listening to your story they wouldn’t be the
+They will appreciate the businesslike approach, but don’t be too shy either—if they weren’t open to listening to your story they wouldn’t be there in the first place.
+Many conferences offer attendees the opportunity for a one-on-one session with the visiting agents and managers.
+This is your chance to pitch your novel live, and there’s no better way to get someone’s attention, assuming you know how to pitch.
+Practice makes perfect!

 Now that you’ve scoured the resources listed here, sit down with pad and pencil and begin a target list, drawing from all the resources listed above—and others you’ve devised on your own.
 Don’t forget that the representatives on your list may have their own websites, which makes approaching them relatively easy.
-And don’t forget that no one appreciates an a
+And don’t forget that no one appreciates an approach that shows no knowledge of what that representative requires for submissions.
+When he has taken the trouble to make his information easily available, in directory listings and/or websites, a submission that breaks his rules from the get-go only indicates a novelist who isn’t interested enough in the marketplace to do his basic homework.

 TEN RULES TO MAKE WORKING WITH AGENTS AND EDITORS A SUCCESS FOR YOU

-Rule 1: Take the time to become familiar with the agents and editors that y
+Rule 1: Take the time to become familiar with the agents and editors that you want to represent or publish you.

 Rule 2: Familiarize yourself with the submission policies of the agent or editor that you want to submit to and abide by these policies.